 2600.10 Form HCFA-25D.2, Medicaid Program Budget Report - Medical Assistance Payments - Budget Year. --Complete this form in its entirety for each quarterly submission.
 Round all dollar amounts to the nearest whole thousand.
 Update the Budget Year as the fiscal year progresses to reflect new or revised quarterly budget estimates.

------§
+A. Line Headings -- Lines 1 to 28. --Follow instructions for the Form HCFA-25D.1.
+(See §2600.9.)

 B. Column Headings -- Columns A, C, E and G. --Enter the estimated Medical assistance payments computable for Federal funding for each quarter of the budget fiscal year.